django-cms/django-cms/docs/how_to/21-headless.rst

 If you keep the ``CMS_TEMPLATES`` setting in your project, you still will be using templates to render the content when editing and previewing in headless mode.
+In this case, the templates will be used to identify the placeholders of a page.

-If ``CMS_TEMPLATES`` is set, the templates will be used to identify the placeholders of a page.
+This scenario requires templates to be present in the project for the benefit of the editors only.

 ****************************
- Headless without tempaltes
+ Headless without templates
 ****************************

-However, when running Django CMS headlessly, you can fully decouples the front-end presentation layer (which includes templates) from the CMS, and the configuration of placeholders is handled differently.
+However, when running Django CMS headlessly without templates, you fully decouple the front-end presentation layer (which includes templates) from the CMS, and the configuration of placeholders must be handled differently.

 First, set the ``CMS_TEMPLATES`` setting to an empty list in your project's ``settings.py`` file (or removing it entirely):

 .. code-block:: python